Kiowa Indians

 A Kiowa woman cooking under Fannie’s arbor.
 Anadarko (Okla.), undated

-A young Kiowa girl., undated
+A Kiowa woman with a little girl., undated